A Cruise in the Albertina

 A Cruise in the Albertina (Swedish: På kryss med Albertina) is a 1938 Swedish drama film directed by Per-Axel Branner and starring Adolf Jahr, Signe Wirff and Olav Riégo.
 The film's sets were designed by the art director Bertil Duroj.
 Interiors were shot at studios in Djurgården in Stockholm.
-Location shooting took place in the Baltic Sea, including round Aland.
+Location shooting took place in the Baltic Sea, including round Åland.